Activities, Lesson Plans, and More

 The Statue of Liberty and Immigration

-This activity helps students explore the different meanings of the Statue of Liberty and help them develop their own interpretations for the monument today.
-Grades 3-5
+This activity from the National Parks Service helps students explore the different meanings of the Statue of Liberty and help them develop their own interpretations for the monument today.
+For grades 3-5.

 The Statue of Liberty: The Meaning and Use of a National Symbol